JulGvoz/twisted-fates/README.md

 **Cutthroat** threathens and scares people into nominating after being nominated by the fear of death.

 - If nobody was nominated today, Cutthroat does not wake tonight.
-- Cutthroat may choose a dead player if a dead player was nominated.
+- Cutthroat may choose a dead player if a dead player was nominated today.

+### Examples
+Mangler and Zenith were nominated today.
+Cutthroat wakes, but has forgotten who were nominated.
+They try choosing the Savage, but Storyteller indicates "no", then points to viable players.
+Cutthroat then chooses Mangler, who dies.

+Nobody was nominated today.
+Cutthroat does not wake.
+Nobody dies today.

+Dead Calamity and Cutthroat were nominated today.
+Cutthroat chooses the dead Calamity.

+Only Cutthroat was nominated today.
+Cutthroat is forced to kill themselves today.

+Cutthroat attacks the Calamity, but Zenith chose Calamity and Zenith that night.
+Nobody dies.

+Seeker was nominated today.
+Cutthroat chooses Seeker.
+Seeker dies.

 ## Savage
 "Each night\*, choose a player: if they are not on the same team as last executee, they die."